 If intimacy between you needs a lift then having your man hear, see, and respond to you differently will be a refreshing change, and may very well translate into your level of turn-on.
 Being seen for your innermost needs and desires can be not only healing but thrilling when your vulnerable exposure is felt and received.
 Ready to try on this new way to get naked?
 Check out www.cvnc.org for more tools and information.

-For practice and/or guidance in developing vulnerable communication and creating greater intimacy in your marriage, go to www.jennifernorstrom.com/schedule-a-session/ for a free consultation.
+For practice and/or guidance in developing vulnerable communication for couples and creating greater intimacy in your marriage, go to www.jennifernorstrom.com/schedule-a-session/ for a free consultation.

 Jennifer Norstrom, LMFT ©2015, all rights reserved.